ShannonWetnight/gameshelf/README.md

 - [Usage](#usage)

 ## Overview
-GameShelf is a lightweight, no-nonsense LAN game library designed for offline storage collections.
+GameShelf is a lightweight, no-nonsense, completely open-source game library designed for offline DRM-free storage collections.
 Point it at a directory and GameShelf automatically:
 - Indexes game folders
 - Detects and displays cover art (`cover.jpg`, `folder.png`, etc.)
 - Generates downloadable ZIP archives on demand
 - Serves a clean, modern UI over your local network